 - 10 Final Thoughts-

-In simple words, Internet is network of interconnected computers (networks) enabled to communicate by sending and receiving data.
+In simple words, the Internet is a network of interconnected computers (networks) enabled to communicate by sending and receiving data.

-A lot of people think Internet and Web as single entity.
-But there is huge difference between Internet and Web.
-While Internet is network of connected computers, web is collection of data we access using internet.
+A lot of people think of the Internet and the Web as a single entity.
+But there is a huge difference between the Internet and the Web.
+While the Internet is a network of connected computers, the Web is the collection of data we access using the Internet.

-Internet was started in 1960s as ARPANET (Advanced Research Projects Agency Network) for U.S. Defense Department.
-Later, in 1983 ARPANET adopted some protocols like, TCP/IP and evolved as modern Internet.
+The Internet was started in the 1960s as ARPANET (Advanced Research Projects Agency Network) for U.S. Defense Department.
+Later, in 1983 ARPANET adopted some protocols like TCP/IP and evolved into the modern Internet.

-The whole setup of Network of Networks (Internet) works by sending/receiving data packets with some rules/protocols over the wired or wireless medium.
-We will discuss about data packets and protocols later.
-Let’s discuss how does the data packets transmission work on Internet.
+The whole setup of a Network of Networks (Internet) works by sending/receiving data packets with some rules/protocols over the wired or wireless medium.
+We will discuss data packets and protocols later.
+Let’s discuss how data packet transmission work on the Internet.

 Internet Data Transmission:

-Submarine cable, en-laced with latest fiber-optic technology, fires laser beam at extremely rapid rate and data is transmitted with almost light speed.
+Submarine cable, en-laced with the latest fiber-optic technology, fires laser beams at an extremely rapid rate, and data is transmitted at almost light speed.

-In simple words, when you send some WhatsApp message or email, data is transmitted all the way through submarine cables to Server location and later it is routed back to targeted device.
+In simple words, when you send a WhatsApp message or email, data is transmitted all the way through submarine cables to the Server location and later it is routed back to the targeted device.

 Read More: What is 5G and how does it work?

-Huwei Marine and Equinix sponsor a site, Submarine Cable Map, to display the geographical connection of countries using cables.
-They have also shared the source code and related data over GitHub page for public and noncommercial use.
+Huawei Marine and Equinix sponsor a site, Submarine Cable Map, to display the geographical connection of countries using cables.
+They have also shared the source code and related data over the GitHub page for public and noncommercial use.
 You can explore and create your own map as well.

-If you are wondering why you can’t see these cables when you visit a beach, that is because these cables are buried deep in the ocean floor and usually opens at coastal areas not accessible for public.
+If you are wondering why you can’t see these cables when you visit a beach, that is because these cables are buried deep in the ocean floor and usually open in coastal areas not accessible to the public.

-As per sources, there are almost 1.2 million kilometres of submarine cables connecting the globe and being managed by public and private companies.
+As per sources, there are almost 1.2 million kilometers of submarine cables connecting the globe and being managed by public and private companies.
 Primary owners of these Cables are Tier-1 Internet Service Providers (ISP) companies (Like Tata, Reliance Jio).
-They provide connectivity to Tier-2 and Tier-3 ISPs (like Airtel, Vodafone and Tikona) at recurring charges.
+They provide connectivity to Tier-2 and Tier-3 ISPs (like Airtel, Vodafone, and Tikona) at recurring charges.

-Tier-2 and Tier-3 companies like Vodafone, Airtel and Ooredoo buy the cable access and connect the submarine cables with their local telecom towers which ultimately connect us with internet.
+Tier-2 and Tier-3 companies like Vodafone, Airtel, and Ooredoo buy the cable access and connect the submarine cables with their local telecom towers which ultimately connect us to the internet.

-By these facts, we can say internet is free and we pay only for cables, routers, network towers and other maintenance.
+By these facts, we can say the internet is free and we pay only for cables, routers, network towers, and other maintenance.

 How long a submarine cable can function and what happens when it breaks?

-Submarine cables are very durable and designed to last up to 25 years but usually decommissioned long before its expiry date because of upgraded cheap cables in the market.
+Submarine cables are very durable and designed to last up to 25 years but are usually decommissioned long before their expiry date because of upgraded cheap cables in the market.

-With so much advancement in fiber-optics, usually we receive the upgraded technology in the interval of every 5-10 years.
-With the new fiber-optics technology it is cheaper to handle much more load in lesser cost.
+With so much advancement in fiber optics, usually we receive the upgraded technology in the interval of every 5-10 years.
+With the new fiber-optics technology, it is cheaper to handle much more load at a lesser cost.
 Therefore, companies prefer to install upgraded Submarine Cables and abandon the older ones.

 So, what happens to abandoned cables?